Does Plastic Raise Breast Cancer Risk?

 Perfluoroalkyl and Polyfluoroalkyl substances (PFAS)

-PFAS are a large group of “forever chemicals” found in plastic food packaging and cookware.
+PFAS are a large group of “forever chemicals” found in plastic food packaging, like cling plastic wrap, and coating for non-stick cookware.
 The most well-studied PFAS, perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), are both listed as human carcinogens by the International Agency for Research on Cancer and can disrupt hormones.
 A 2023 study from the National Cancer Institute found that women with higher PFOS levels in their blood had double the risk of developing hormone receptor-positive breast cancer compared with women with lower PFOS levels.

 Microplastics